 Qualifying loan holders need to request mortgage forbearance in a written letter to their lenders.
 The letter can simply say they’re experiencing economic hardship due to the pandemic.

 Many private mortgage lenders offer their own relief programs.
 Most of them include protection from foreclosure, mortgage forbearance, and chances to modify the original loan.
 Many provide access to housing counseling agencies.
-Use the American Bankers Association (ABA) bank lookup tool to find a list of banks offering mortgage payment assistance to customers affected by the pandemic.

 Loan Modification Programs